Last updated on: March 31st, 2023

 Legal Sports Betting FAQs

-Why Are States Suddenly Allowed To Legalize Sports Betting?
+Why Are States Allowed To Legalize Sports Betting?

-The rush to legalize sports betting has come from a successful appeal of the federal law known as PASPA.
+The rush to legalize sports betting came from a successful appeal of the federal law known as PASPA.
 This law prevented local sportsbooks from operating within the country.
-Exceptions for Nevada, Oregon, Delaware, and Montana happened, grandfathered in.
-Still, SCOTUS determined PASPA unconstitutional by violating each state’s 10th amendment right.
-Overturning it by a vote of 6-3, this left a void in many states’ book of codes.
-Each state can now determine their own regulations for legal sports betting.
+Now, each state can now determine their own regulations for legal sports betting.

-Which States Are Trying To Pass Legal Sports Betting Bills?
+Which States Are Trying To Legalize Sports Betting?

 Will Sports Betting in Minnesota Ever Be Legal?

 We have strong reason to believe Minnesota sports betting will become legal soon.
-The state government has received many sports betting bills.
-None of the bills have passed, but the conversation is present.
-States that surround Minnesota have legal sports betting and take tax revenue.
-At this rate, it is only a matter of time before Minnesota sports betting will be legal.
+States that surround Minnesota have legal sports betting and take in much tax revenue.
+At this rate, it is only a matter of time before sports betting in Minnesota is legal and available.